The Data Behind Gender-Based Car Insurance Pricing

 | Total mileage | More miles = more exposure |

-Programs like Progressive Snapshot, State Farm Drive Safe & Save, and Allstate Drivewise can reward safe drivers — including young men — with discounts of 10% to 30% or more.
-This is arguably the most powerful tool available to offset gender-based pricing in states where it's still allowed.
+Programs like Progressive Snapshot, State Farm Drive Safe & Save, and Allstate Drivewise can reward safe drivers — including young men — with discounts of 10% to 40% or more.
+Young drivers who participate in UBI programs save a median of $245 per year — more than double the $120 average savings for all other age groups.
+This makes telematics arguably the most powerful tool available to offset gender-based pricing in states where it's still allowed.

 How Non-Binary Drivers Are Rated

-The rise of "X" gender markers on driver's licenses in over 20 U.S. states has introduced a new challenge for the auto insurance industry: how to rate non-binary individuals in states where gender is still a pricing factor.
+The rise of "X" gender markers on driver's licenses across many U.S. states has introduced a new challenge for the auto insurance industry: how to rate non-binary individuals in states where gender is still a pricing factor.

 Current Landscape for Non-Binary Drivers